Skip to content

 <addr>Address to connect to ([HOST]:PORT, <PATH>, or iroh://...)

-<script>Nushell script to execute, or ”-” to read from stdin
+[file]Script file to evaluate, or ”-” to read from stdin

-The exec command runs a Nushell script with access to store helper commands like .cat, .append, .head, .get, .cas, and .remove.
+The eval command runs a Nushell script with access to store helper commands like .cat, .append, .last, .get, .cas, and .remove.

 Output format auto-detection: